 The release of CO2 and other gases traps heat in the atmosphere.
 This trapped heat ultimately leads to global warming.

 Climate change is real, and we can feel it now more than ever!
 As residents of this planet, it’s something we all need to take responsibility for.
-Take a step back and calculate your carbon footprint.
+Take a step back and calculate your carbon footprint using this simple calculator.
 Once you have an estimate of the amount of carbon emissions you’re creating, start making changes.
 However small or big these changes may be, you will make a difference.